praveens-git-bit/PreDay_Ignite2024/Exercise3.md

 ### Task 3.2 : Integrating Azure OpenAI to refine search results and deliver more precise, context-aware answers to users.

+Contoso integrated all of their data sources using Microsoft Fabric, including customer feedback, sales records, social media interactions, and encompassing internal company policy documents such as SOPs and research articles on customer behavior into Azure AI Search.
+This created a unified, searchable knowledge base..
+Let’s step into Data Engineer, Eva’s shoes to see how.

 1. In Azure AI hub, select **Connections** from the left navigation pane and click on the **+ New Connection** button.

    Note: If the left side bar is collapsed, please click on **expand** from the above of the **left side bar**.